Your Guide to Moving to Washington, D.C.

 For the sports fan

 Sports lovers have an array of options when it comes to celebrating on game day.
-The city has a number of major league teams for fans to cheer for, including the Washington Redskins (football), the Washington Nationals (baseball), the Washington Wizards (basketball), the Washington Mystics (WNBA), the Washington Capitals (hockey), D.C.
+The city has a number of major league teams for fans to cheer for, including the Washington Football, the Washington Nationals (baseball), the Washington Wizards (basketball), the Washington Mystics (WNBA), the Washington Capitals (hockey), D.C.
 United (soccer), and the Washington Kastles (tennis).

 For the culture-seeker

 Families will have many kid-friendly options for a fun night or day out.
 Take the kiddos to the National Museum of Natural History for a hands-on science experiment or to the International Spy Museum for a night of fun and intrigue.
 Have animal lovers in the family?
 Make sure to check out the Smithsonian National Zoo!
+There are also over 630 city parks to enjoy.

 For the foodie